A HIGH PASS CROSSING INTO THE KHUMBU REGION OF NEPAL

 We leave the Rolwaling Valley by way of the adventurous Tashi Lapcha Pass (18,876 feet / 5,755m) into the Khumbu Valley.
 In the footsteps of Hillary, Hunt, Weir and many others, this route into the Khumbu was discovered on the 1951 Everest Reconnaissance Expedition.
 We now embark on one of the finest trekking challenges in the Nepal Himalaya.
 The effort of the climb is rewarded by the spectacular scenery of the Upper Drolambu Glacier; a world of ice and snow which is completely surrounded by dramatic 7,000 meter peaks.
 The crossing of the Tashi Lapcha is a fitting highlight to this classic trek, as we descend into the Thame Valley and further to Namche Bazaar, Monjo and the famous airstrip in Lukla.
 This is unquestionably one of Nepal’s finest treks.

 The Rolwaling Valley & Tashi Lapcha Trek (Camping Trip) is part of our Epic Himalayan Journey Series!
 These trips are led by one of our experienced trekking guides and represent the gourmet trekking offerings of the great Himalayan Range.
-We are also able to arrange this incredible trek starting on any day of the week during the months of April, May and mid-September through early November for groups of 1 to 10 people.
+In addition to the listed group date, we are also able to arrange this incredible trek starting on any day of the week during the months of April, May and mid-September through early November for groups of 1 to 10 people.
 Please contact us with any questions or to receive a detailed day to day Trip Itinerary.

 Day 1.
 Welcome to Nepal & the Himalayas!
 Met upon arrival and transfer to hotel.

-Day 16.
-Fly from Lukla to Kathmandu.
+Day 15.
+Fly Lukla to Kathmandu or fly to Ramechap and drive to Kathmandu.
 Hotel.